mustafaabdullahk/mustafaabdullahk/README.md

 ## Communicating with me

-* I'm usually actively working between 8am - 5pm UK time.
-This can shift +/- 2 hours.
-I'm happy to work anytime between 7am - 11pm on occasion for a customer or colleague, but I try not to make a habit of it.
-(The value of my contributions at 11pm are probably questionable. 😅)
 * I'm _always_ available for coffee chats.
 One of the benefits of working at GitLab is meeting people from across the world and I want to! **Don't be shy, add a coffee chat to my calendar.**
 * In general, I prefer Slack over Email for anything that doesn't belong in an Issue or Merge Request.
 I will often mark my email inbox as read and pick up tasks from my GitLab todo list.
 * **Don't hesitate to ask me anything.** If I can help, I will!
 For a quick response, find me on Slack during my working hours.